 1Password provides a better experience on Mac and iOS users than on Android or Windows users, but the design and user interface seem outdated on all the desktop and mobile apps.

-However, 1Password's browser extensions for Brave, Chrome and Firefox, dubbed 1Password X, are great.
+However, 1Password's browser extensions for Brave, Chrome, Edge, Firefox and Safari, dubbed 1Password X, are great.
 They improve upon the desktop experience and work directly with web browsers instead of operating systems.
 They also extend 1Password to Chromebook and Linux users, although a beta version of a 1Password Linux application recently became available.

 1Password's killer feature is a Travel Mode that deletes sensitive data from your devices (you'll get it back later) so that snooping border-control agents can't find it.
 1Password also has great form-filling abilities and true two-factor authentication.